V0lk3n/Flipper-Skylanders/Readme.md

-# Flipper Skylanders
+# Flipper Infinity Skylanders

-This repository stores Skylanders A-Keys to read sector and data of Skylanders NFC Toys.
+This repository stores Skylanders and Disney Infinity A-Keys to read sector and data of Skylanders and Disney Infinity NFC Toys.

 Currently under testing.

-## How to retrieve the 16 keys
+## Skylanders - How to retrieve the 16 keys

 First, we need to read the Skylanders NFC Toy to retrieve its UID, using Flipper Zero or an app that allows you to do that.